snehalkoli1/P1-implementation-of-ml-model-for-image-classification/README.md

 The trained machine learning model is located in the models/ directory.
 [Specify the type of model, e.g., Convolutional Neural Network (CNN)] [Mention any specific details about the model, e.g., training dataset, accuracy]
-Contributing:

-We welcome contributions!
-Please open an issue or submit a pull request.
-License:

-This project is licensed under the [Choose a license, e.g., MIT License] - see the LICENSE file for details.

-Contact:

-[Your Name] - [Your Email Address]